Skip to main content

 Moderate relevance

-Pays a lump sum on diagnosis of specific serious conditions (cancer, heart attack, stroke and others).
-Often considered alongside life cover for self-employed builders, who may not have employer sick leave or income continuance.
+Trauma cover pays a lump sum on diagnosis of a specified serious condition, such as cancer, heart attack, or stroke.
+It is often considered alongside life cover for self-employed builders, who may not have employer sick leave or any income continuance to fall back on, and who would face both lost income and recovery costs if a serious illness kept them off work.

 Get Your Builder Life Insurance Quote